Vilnius University: World War II

 Following the invasion of Poland the university continued its operations.
 The city was soon occupied by the Soviet Union.
-Most of the professors returned after the hostilities ended, and the faculties reopened on October 1, 1939.
-On October 28, Vilnius was transferred to Lithuania which considered the previous eighteen years as an occupation by Poland of its capital.
+Most of the professors returned after the hostilities ended, and the faculties reopened on 1 October 1939.
+On 28 October, Vilnius was transferred to Lithuania which considered the previous eighteen years as an occupation by Poland of its capital.
 The university was closed on 15 December 1939 by the authorities of the Republic of Lithuania.
 All the faculty, staff, and its approximately 3,000 students dismissed.
 Students were ordered to leave the dormitories; 600 ended in a refugee camp.
 Professors had to leave their university flats.
 Following the Lithuanization policies, in its place, a new university, named Vilniaus universitetas, was created.
 Its faculty came from the Kaunas University.
 The new charter specified that Vilnius University was to be governed according to the statute of the Vytautas Magnus University of Kaunas, and that Lithuanian language programs and faculties would be established.
 Lithuanian was named as the official language of the university.
 A new academic term started on 22 January; only 13 of the new students had former Polish citizenship.

 Polish Law and Social Sciences, Humanities, Medical, Theological, Mathematical-Life sciences faculties continued to work underground with lectures and exams held in private flats until 1944.
 Polish professors who took part in the underground courses included Iwo Jaworski, Kazimierz Petrusewicz and Bronisław Wróblewski.
 The diplomas of the underground universities were accepted by many Polish universities after the war.
 Soon after the annexation of Lithuania by the Soviet Union, while some Polish professors were allowed to resume teaching, many others (along with some Lithuanian professors) who were deemed "reactionary" were arrested and sent to prisons and gulags in Russia and Kazakhstan.
 Between September 1939 and July 1941, the Soviets arrested and deported nineteen Polish faculty and ex-faculty of the University of Stefan Batory, of who nine perished: Professors Stanisław Cywinski, Władysław Marian Jakowicki, Jan Kempisty, Józef Marcinkiewicz, Tadeusz Kolaczyński, Piotr Oficjalski, Włodzimierz Godłowski, Konstanty Pietkiewicz, and Konstanty Sokol-Sokolowski, the last five victims of the Katyn massacre.

 The city was occupied by Germany in 1941, and all institutions of higher education for Poles were closed.
 From 1940 until September 1944, under Lithuanian professor and activist Mykolas Biržiška, the University of Vilnius was open for Lithuanian students under the supervision of the German occupation authorities.
 In 1944, many of Polish students took part in Operation Ostra Brama.
 The majority of them were later arrested by the NKVD and suffered repressions from their participation in the Armia Krajowa resistance.